sangeetha190/AWS-Task-4/README.md

 # AWS-Task-4
 - 1️⃣ Launch EC2 Instances (Linux & Windows)
 - 2️⃣ Set Up a Web Server on Both Instances
-- 3️⃣ Create and Attach a 5GB EBS Volume
+- 3️⃣ Create and Attach a 5GB EBS Volume Windows and Linux Instance
 - 4️⃣ Format & Mount the Volume on Linux & Windows
 - 5️⃣ Take a Snapshot of the EBS Volume
 - 6️⃣ Create a New EBS Volume from the Snapshot & Attach It